A content brief is an essential communication tool to ensure that anyone working on your content, gets it right.

 What is a Content Brief?

-A content brief is a document made to outline what it is you want, complete with information that steers writers (or other parties involved) in the right direction based on your own specifications.
+A content brief is a document made to outline what it is you want, complete with information that steers writers in the correct direction based on your own specifications.

-There’s quite a lot to consider, and it’s all influenced by the ‘why’ behind your project.
+There’s quite a lot to consider to make sure you’ve covered all bases, and it’s all influenced by the ‘why’ behind your content.

 Why Write a Content Brief?

-Ideally, you should want to be giving these people all the information they could possibly need to go off on their own and get writing/creating.
-This not only gives you clarity, but it also grants peace of mind.
+Instead, you want to give people all of the information they could possibly need so that they can start creating your content.
+This not only gives everyone clarity, but it also gives you peace of mind as you know the content will fulfil your expectations.

-Not only does having a brief help your creators, it also helps you gain a deeper understanding of your brand and its journey too!
+Not only does having a brief help your creators, it also helps you gain a deeper understanding of your content and what you’re hoping to achieve.

 Brief Formats Work Great for Freelancers